hyperhammest/enclave-vrf/sgx-rand/README.md

-**sgx-rand is a sgx-enclave app which generate and hold a secret private key using for blockhash vrf generate.**
+**Rand is a sgx-enclave app which generate and hold a secret private key using for blockhash vrf generate.**

-sgx-rand export endpoints below:
+rand export endpoints below:

 ```
 /pubkey